kingofings/l4d2-Chaos-Edition/README.md

 - Pills Here, Chance to spawn a mob when pickup up pills
 - Health Roullete, Chance to get randomized health when using pills
 - Metal Mario, Chance to get godmode for a couple seconds when using pills
-- Jumpscare, Chance to spawn tanks in front of the client who opened a door
+- Jumpscare, Chance to spawn tanks in front of the player who opened a door
 - Karma, Chance for a boomer to explode into bilejars
 - Eye for an Eye, Chance to swap places with an incapped player if you cancel the revive
 - Miracle, Chance to immediately get revived and back to full health if you get incapped (does not work if B&W)